UNINETTSigma2/documentation/known-issues.md

   jobs.

-- **Running jobs hang and consume compute resources**: on Fram and Betzy there is a randomly occuring problem that results in Zombie / unkillable processes.
+- **Running jobs hang and consume compute resources**: on Fram and Betzy there is a randomly occurring problem that results in Zombie / unkillable processes.
 Amongst others, this happens when some of the application processes execute `MPI_Abort`, or otherwise crash while other ranks are performing MPI communication.
   With Intel MPI, this often results in the job hanging forever, or until it runs out